Kilimanjaro Logistics

 Getting a Tanzanian Visa

 Each climber needs a visa to enter the country of Tanzania.
 There are 3 methods of obtaining a visa.
+We prefer the e-visa online.

 1. Obtain a visa upon arrival at the airport.
 While this is the easiest method, we strongly recommend using the e-visa method below, as some climbers have been denied entry to their flights without a previously arranged visa